 Specific goals apply to a process area and address the unique characteristics that describe what must be implemented to satisfy the process area.
 Specific goals are required model components and are used in appraisals to help determine whether a process area is satisfied.
-There can be specific practices at different capability levels mapped to the same goal.
-However, every goal has at least one capability level 1 practice mapped to it.
-[FM103.HDA102.HDB103.T102]
+[FM103.HDA102.HDB103.T101]